Looking for inspiration for fun outside activities for your kids this summer?

 You don’t have to print something out or make your list fancy (although here’s an example of one of the great lists you can print for free: https://www.raisingdragons.com/summer-screen-time-checklist-ages-4-10/.)

 Walk around your neighborhood with your family and pick up garbage.
+Go for a drive afterwards to grab an ice cream.

 19. Water pistol target practice.